Palaivana Solai (1981 film): Plot

 Bachelors Sekhar, Senthil, Kumar, Vasu and Siva are friends.
 Sekhar is a factory worker, Senthil and Kumar are unemployed (with Kumar dependent on his wealthy father), Vasu works at an office and Siva is an aspiring actor.
 They spend their time sitting on a wall and teasing people, particularly young girls, seeking neighbouring girls to befriend.

 A girl named Geetha arrives in the locality and stays in a rented house.
 The friends initially tease her in their usual manner, but she sportingly retaliates and gradually becomes friendly with them.
 Her purpose of visiting the city is not known to them.
 Each of them tries to attract her and come closer to her.
 However, her focus is on helping others.

 Geetha helps Vasu to find a groom for his sister; she changes Senthil's aggressive behaviour and helps him secure a job; she financially helps Siva to send money to his family; makes Kumar understand the importance of respecting his father; and gives emotional support to the rebellious Sekhar.
 She becomes the centre of all the friends' activities.

 Sekhar develops a soft corner for Geetha.
 She too likes him, but understands her limitations and does not express it.
-Vasu learns through a pharmacist from whom she purchases medicines that Geetha is terminally ill.
+Vasu learns through a pharmacist (Geetha's regular seller) that Geetha is terminally ill.
 When he asks her about this, she requests him not to reveal this fact to his friends.

 When the marriage of Vasu's sister is fixed, one of his colleagues promises to provide money for the dowry.
 But on the day of the marriage, he is unable to keep his word and the marriage is cancelled due to this.
 Geetha requests Sekhar to marry Vasu's sister if he respects her and wishes to make her happy.
 She reveals her terminal illness and that her days are numbered; Sekhar assents to the marriage.
 Before the event ends, Geetha faints and is hospitalised.

 The five friends go out of their way to organise funds for Geetha's treatment, forgetting their egos and past issues.
 Though the operation eventually takes place, Geetha dies after requesting the five friends to be happy and kind to everyone.